How bus transceivers use bidirectional buffers

 - 8-digit processor bus connection circuit diagram

-- Latch bidirectional transfer bus
+- Multi-bit bidirectional transmission bus

 - Ultra-low power transceiver network circuit with RS485 performance